How to Play Baccarat: a Beginner's Guide

 A Quick History of Baccarat

-Baccarat's origins can be traced to 15th-century Italy.
-The name “baccarat”is derived from baccara, meaning “zero,” alluding to the value of face cards and tens in the game.
+Baccarat’s origins can be traced to 15th-century Italy.
+The name “baccarat” is derived from baccara, meaning “zero,” alluding to the value of face cards and tens in the game.

 After appearing in Italy, baccarat evolved into the French game Chemin de Fer, which proved popular with nobility, in which players took turns being the banker.
 It eventually spread to casinos around the world, where it became Punto Banco, the version of baccarat you see in most casinos today, including online.
+Punto Banco is considered the standard game of baccarat in most casinos.

 Card Values and Totals